x448/senml/README.md

 [RFC 8428 Sensor Measurement Lists (SenML)](https://tools.ietf.org/html/rfc8428) defines a format for representing simple sensor measurements and device parameters in Sensor Measurement Lists.

 ## Disco SenML
 Disco SenML is a debloated fork of cisco/senml that produces programs 4 MB smaller.
-Also, CBOR representation no longer violates RFC 8428.
-Other benefits include having all unit tests pass, resolving some open issues, and having a smaller attack surface.
+Other benefits include having all unit tests pass, resolving several important open issues, and having a smaller attack surface.

 Disco SenML was created on Nov 23, 2019 using cisco/senml (4d43ea8) dated Oct 10, 2019.